 Skagit Valley Miche

-What is a miche?
+What is miche?
 Picture a country loaf—rustic, hearty, with lots of character.
 This one’s made with flour grown and stone-milled in Skagit Valley and baked by our friends at Essential Baking Company.
-This is your ultimate toasting bread; it handles the heat of the toaster well, and crisps beautifully.
-Add a pat of butter, or your most decadent avocado spread.
+This is your ultimate toasting bread.
+It handles the heat of the toaster well and crisps beautifully.
+Add a pat of butter or your most decadent avocado spread.

 Shokupan

 Japanese-inspired milk bread, or shokupan, is the perfect hybrid of soft and strong.
-At first glance, it may look like a standard white bread, but what sets this bread apart is its unique tangzhong method, where a roux of flour and water or milk serves as the base for the other ingredients.
+At first glance, it may look like a standard white bread, but what sets this bread apart is its unique tangzhong method in which a roux of flour and water (or milk) serves as the base for the other ingredients.
 This helps create a bread that’s ultra-soft, creamy tasting, and almost chewy.
-If you’ve been to Tokyo, you probably noticed shokupan in a number of sweet and savory offerings—we think it makes the ultimate sandwich bread.
-Go ahead and stack it high, shokupan stands up to all the layers and sauces you can throw at it and won’t bend under pressure.
+If you’ve been to Tokyo, you've probably noticed shokupan in a number of sweet and savory offering.
+We think it makes the ultimate sandwich bread.
+Go ahead and stack it high—shokupan stands up to all the layers and sauces you can throw at it, and it won’t bend under pressure.

 Brioche

-If you’re after an indulgent, rich bread, brioche is your best friend.
-In classic French fashion, the secret ingredient to this decadent loaf is…butter, as well as a heavy dose of eggs, so it comes to no surprise that brioche is considered both bread and pastry.
-There’s a special word for this category of hybrids, called viennoiserie, and it’s the same category croissant live in.
+If you’re after an indulgent rich bread, brioche is your best friend.
+In classic French fashion, the secret ingredient to this decadent loaf is…butter—as well as a heavy dose of eggs—so it comes as no surprise that brioche is considered both bread and pastry.
+There’s a special word for this category of hybrids called viennoiserie (which also includes croissants).
 A really good brioche is the perfect choice for making something that leans sweeter, like French toast or bread pudding.

 Challah